-On this day in history, three U.S. presidents in three different years take significant steps toward ending the Cold War.
+On May 30, 1988, three U.S. presidents in three different years take significant steps toward ending the Cold War.

 Two years to the day after Reagan’s 1988 visit, and just about a year after the 1989 demolition of the Berlin Wall, Reagan’s successor George H. W. Bush met with Gorbachev in the United States to discuss the reunification of East and West Germany.
 Bush and Gorbachev outlined a plan that would unite the separate communist and democratic spheres into one nation not seen since World War II.
 In 1991, after an aborted communist coup against Gorbachev, Boris Yeltsin became president and the Soviet Union was officially declared over, dismantled and re-named Russia.
 Most of the former Soviet satellite territories were granted their independence.
 Russia then initiated tentative steps toward a capitalist economic system.